zhumingcheng697/NYU-Dining/README.md

     }
     ```

-- If you **do not** want the program to automatically rerun, and **wish for a friendlier user interaction experience**, simply leave `config.json` as is and configure your preferences within the program.
+- If you **do not** want the program to automatically rerun, and **wish for a friendlier CLI**, simply leave `config.json` as is and configure your preferences within the CLI.

 ## Properties in Config File

 - `devMode` - **Required**. *Boolean*.
 Determines how the users want the program to run.
 Default to `false`.

-    > Set to `true` to achieve a higher level of automation and flexibility, or set to `false` to allow the users to modify the configuration directly within the program using keyboard interaction.
+    > Set to `true` to achieve a higher level of automation and flexibility, or set to `false` to allow the users to modify the configuration directly within the CLI using keyboard interaction.

 - `autoRunIntervalInMinute` - **Required**. *Number*.
 Determines if and how often the program should auto rerun.
 Default to `0`.